 Can I drive my vehicle through Loibl Pass on the border of Austria and Slovenia?

-This pass is closed for all motorized vehicles all the year on both sides of the border.
-The street is only open for bicycles and for wanderers.
-You may get an exeption from the local police of the tiny village of Ferlach (Austrian side) but this exeption is only valid for the Austrian side.
-You have to turn around when you are an top of the pass because there starts the territory of Slovenia.
+The old road through the summit of the mountain pass is closed for motorized traffic since 1967 and is currently only open for bicycles and wanderers.
+You may get an exception from the local police of the tiny village of Ferlach (Austrian side), but this exception is only valid for the Austrian side.
+You’ll have to turn around when you are at the top of the pass because there starts the territory of Slovenia.